-Victoria is a Tokyo-based journalist and staff writer for the GaijinPot team.
-Living in Japan since 2014, she's always got travel on the brain.
+Victoria is an American-based journalist.
+After living in Japan for five years, she's always got travel on the brain.
 And of course this question: Do we shape culture or does culture shape us?

 Tokyo seemed like a vapid beast after three days in Oita Prefecture.